 - Additional nebulizer and percussion treatment – typically 3 or 4 treatment sessions a day when she’s sick;

-You can find out more about CF at the Canadian Cystic Fibrosis Foundation.
+You can find out more about CF at the Cystic Fibrosis Canada.